rackspace/runway/docs/source/cfngin/hooks.rst

 .. rubric:: Args

-See staticsite_ module documentation for details.
+See :ref:`Static Site <staticsite>` module documentation for details.

 *********************
 Writing A Custom Hook